Volunteer in Sierra Leone

 Sierra Leone is a country in West Africa along the coast of the Atlantic Ocean.
 This incredibly diverse country is home to around 16 different ethnic groups, all with their own language and traditions.

 Sierra Leone is covered in rainforests, rivers, lakes, mountains, and gorgeous pristine beaches.
 Volunteers are widely welcomed and needed here.
-Volunteers can help out in schools, medical facilities or work to restore local communities.
+Volunteers can help out in schools, and medical facilities or work to restore local communities.

 Volunteers can choose between many different types of volunteer work or choose to help out in multiple areas.
 Some of these include: